Atlanta Madhatters

-The Atlanta Madhatters are a Tier III junior ice hockey team playing in the United States Premier Hockey League's (USPHL) Premier Division.
-The Madhatters play their home games at the Atlanta Ice House in Marietta, Georgia.
+The Atlanta Madhatters were a Tier III junior ice hockey team playing in the United States Premier Hockey League's (USPHL) Premier Division.
+The Madhatters played their home games at the PNY Sports Arena in West Chester, Pennsylvania.The club initially began playing games at the Atlanta Ice House in Marietta, Georgia.
+But due to roster issues, fielded only an Elite team in the 2025-26 season, and relocated to West Chester, Pennsylvania.
+It was announced in June 2026, that the team was sold and relocated to Buffalo, New York becoming the Buffalo Steel.

 History

-In April of 2019, The USPHL announced the addition of the Atlanta Madhatters to both the Premier and Elite Divisions for the 2019–20 season.
+In April 2019, The USPHL announced the addition of the Atlanta Madhatters to both the Premier and Elite Divisions for the 2019–20 season.

+In September 2025, the team relocated temporarily to West Chester, Pennsylvania due to roster limitations, while only fielding a USPHL Elite team.
+The team was also moved to the Mid-Atlantic Division of the Elite Conference.

+In June 2026, the team was sold and relocated to Buffalo, New York, becoming the Buffalo Steel.
+Fielding a USPHL Premier Team.